gardener/gardener/docs/extensions/operatingsystemconfig.md

 | os-flatcar   |  v1.7.0  |  2 Jul   |   https://github.com/gardener/gardener-extension-os-coreos/pull/24 |
 | infrastructure-provider using Machine Controller Manager |  varies | ~ end of 2019   | https://github.com/gardener/machine-controller-manager/pull/351  |

-⚠️ If you use an infrastructure provider extension that does not use Machine Controller Manager (MCM) you need to implement the functionality of creating a temporary bootstrap-token before updating to this g/g version.
+⚠️ If you run a provider extension that does not use Machine Controller Manager (MCM) you need to implement the functionality of creating a temporary bootstrap-token before updating your Gardener version to v1.34 or higher.
-All extension-providers in https://github.com/gardener/ use MCM.
+All provider extensions maintained in https://github.com/gardener/ use MCM.

 ## How does Gardener update the user-data on already existing machines?